 Preparing for the publication

-- Determine authorship early.
+- Authorship should be determined early.
 Deciding authorship has the potential to impact careers, funding for future research, and intellectual credit for a body of work.

 - Communicate with research team members early to clarify roles, ensure motivation, and minimize the chance of disappointment or disputes.